-In 2012, thirty-eight percent of the companies were revenue-producing, early-stage companies.
-The City and the Accelerator have pursued global strategic alliances with high-tech companies that are looking to expand or enter into the US market, a direct result of the Technology Bridge Initiative.
-The City believes that the Akron Global Business Accelerator is becoming the catalyst around which other local technology development and deployment activities revolve.
+The City and the Accelerator have pursued global strategic alliances with high-tech companies that are looking to expand or enter into the US market, a direct result of the Technology Bridge Initiative, partnering international companies with technological ideas with the ability to enter and grow markets and jobs in the U.S. Market.
+These initiatives include: